- Due to population growth, accelerated urbanization, and economic development, the quantity of wastewater is increasing globally;

-Mainly in low-income areas, a large proportion of the wastewater is discharged directly in the environment.
-When the wastewater is treated, the treatment plants may not remove certain pollutants that can have a negative impact on the people and ecosystem.
-Treated wastewater usually contains high levels of nutrients that can cause algae blooms on the water surface of storage ponds.
-The treatment of algae in waste water lagoons is important to improve the water quality before discharge.
+Mainly in low-income areas, a large proportion of wastewater is discharged directly into the environment.
+Unfortunately, not all treatment plants have the capacity to remove pollutants that damage the ecosystem and harm people.
+Treated wastewater usually contains high nutrient levels, fueling algae blooms in storage ponds.
+It’s important to treating algae in wastewater lagoons to improve the overall water quality before discharge.

 Algae growth in stabilization ponds

-An important issue to consider in wastewater reuse and treatment is algae growth, which is relatively common in warm and nutrient-rich waters.
-Treated wastewater usually contains high levels of nutrients that can cause algae blooms on the water surface of storage ponds and clog irrigation systems (ﬁlters, emitters, distribution pipes).
-Furthermore, some freshwater algae can form harmful algal blooms (HABs), and these speciﬁc species create health hazards for humans and animals by producing toxins and bioactive compounds that deteriorate the water quality.
+An important factor to consider in wastewater reuse and treatment is algae growth, which is relatively common in warm and nutrient-rich waters.
+Treated wastewater contains high nutrient concentrations which cause blooms on the surface of storage ponds and clog irrigation systems (ﬁlters, emitters, distribution pipes).
+Some freshwater algae species form Harmful Algal Blooms (HABs), posing a threat to the environment, people, plants, and fish.

-Although there are several methods to treat wastewater, this article focuses on stabilization ponds (also called lagoons or waste stabilization ponds).
-These types of ponds and lagoons consist of in-ground earthen basins in which the waste is detained for a specified time (retention time) and then discharged.
+There are several methods to treat wastewater; yet, in this article we’ll focus on stabilization ponds (also called lagoons or waste stabilization ponds).
+These kinds of water bodies consist of in-ground earthen basins, in which waste is detained for a specified time (retention time) before discharge.
 The size and depths can vary, as well as the degree of treatment.
-Lagoons are typically classified by their degree of mixing and amount of oxygen dissolved in the water.
+Lagoons are typically classified by their degree of mixing and the amount of dissolved oxygen.

-Examples of lagoons are anaerobic lagoon, facultative lagoon, aerobic lagoon, partial-mix aerated lagoon, and completely mixed- aerated lagoon.
+Examples of lagoons are: anaerobic-, facultative-, aerobic-, partial-mix aerated-, and completely mixed- aerated lagoons.

 1. Compliance with wastewater quality standards

-One of the Sustainable Development Goals (SGD) is to improve the water quality by halving the proportion of untreated wastewater.
+One of the Sustainable Development Goals (SGDs) is improving water quality by halving the proportion of untreated wastewater.
 Globally, over 80% of the wastewater generated by society flows back into the ecosystem without being treated or reused (Sato et. al, 2013).

-The Clean Water Act of 1970, and the Federal Water Pollution Control Act Amendments of 1972, established the National Pollutant Discharge Elimination System or NPDES is an effort to assure that wastewater discharges would not adversely affect aquatic recreation or wildlife.
+The Clean Water Act of 1970 and the Federal Water Pollution Control Act Amendments of 1972, established the National Pollutant Discharge Elimination System, or NPDES—an effort to assure that wastewater discharge won’t harm aquatic recreation or wildlife.

-The NPDES permit identifies monthly averages and maximum levels of BOD, Suspended Solids, and Fecal Coliform allowed in the treatment plant effluent.
-In larger systems, and systems that discharge into sensitive surface waters or groundwater supplies, NPDES permits may also require removal of nitrogen and phosphorous.
+The NPDES permit identifies monthly averages and maximum levels of BOD, TSS, and Fecal Coliform allowed in the treatment plant effluent.
+In larger systems, as well as systems that discharge into sensitive surface waters or groundwater supplies, NPDES permits may also require nitrogen and phosphorous removal.

-If these organics are not stabilized in the treatment process, there will be dissolved oxygen depletion from the receiving water.
-This oxygen depletion can result in fish kills and damage to the aquatic ecosystem.
+If these organics aren’t stabilized during the treatment process, dissolved oxygen (DO) will deplete from the receiving water.
+This oxygen depletion often results in fish kills and damage of the aquatic ecosystem.

-MPC-Grid is developed by LG Sonic to increase the quality of treated wastewater in stabilization ponds and facultative lagoons.
-Algae can grow in wastewater whilst its being treated, and decrease the quality of the treated water.
-This means that treated wastewater will not comply with the waste water quality standards to reenter the environment.
+Our MPC-Grid technology was developed to increase treated wastewater quality in stabilization ponds and facultative lagoons.
+Algae can grow in wastewater while being treated.
+In doing so, they decrease the treated water quality.
+This means, treated wastewater won’t comply with government regulations.

-MPC-Grid controls and monitors the algae to have higher quality water that is safe to release back in the environment.
-Besides controlling the algae growth, the system allows to reduces BOD, TSS and pH levels.
-The MPC-Grid has a monitoring system which provides real-time the water quality data in the lagoon.
+MPC-Grid controls and monitors the algae for higher quality water that’s safe to release back into the environment.
+Besides controlling algae growth, the system reduces BOD, TSS, and pH levels.
+The MPC-Grid has a monitoring system, providing real-time water quality data.